- GW Home

 Dr. Lara Brown

 Presidential politics and elections, campaigns, political scandals

-Dr. Brown previously served as an assistant professor in the Department of Political Science at Villanova University.
-Prior to returning to academia, she worked as an education policy and public affairs consultant.
-Dr. Brown also served in President William J. Clinton’s administration at the U.S. Department of Education.
+Before returning to academia in 2004, she worked as an education policy and public affairs consultant in Silicon Valley and Los Angeles.
+Dr. Brown served as a political appointee in President William J. Clinton’s administration at the U.S. Department of Education.

 Follow her on Twitter @LaraMBrownPhD